Latest Timeline

 Nov.
 9, 2025: Mayor Eric Johnson says the city should consider moving regardless of the building’s architectural significance.

 Nov.
-12, 2025: Dallas City Council orders an evaluation due in February of options for moving City Hall, a third-party facilities condition assessment of the existing City Hall and an exploration of redevelopment or economic development opportunities for the City Hall site.
+12, 2025: Dallas City Council orders the EDC perform an evaluation due in February of options for moving City Hall, a third-party facilities condition assessment of the existing City Hall and an exploration of redevelopment or economic development opportunities for the City Hall site.

 Dec.
 2, 2025: Economic Development Council, which is not an independent third-party, agrees to oversee new repairs estimates for City Hall, due Jan.
-19. This process typically takes at least 1 year.
+19 — six weeks later.
+This process typically takes at least 1 year.

 Jan.
 19, 2026.
 Report from EDC due to city staff.
 City staff then reviews the report and creates a brief for the Finance Committee by February.